paulomarruda/snek8/README.md

 # Snek8
 Snek8 is a [CHIP8](https://en.wikipedia.org/wiki/CHIP-8) emulator writen in C/Python.
 Snek8 aims to ship an easy to use emulator with a comprehensive GUI.
+Most of CHIP8 emulators rely heavely on the command line, which can frustrate users that are not used to it; hence, this project aims to chip an executable with everything the user needs to play (except the ROMs).

 ## License
 Snek8 is licensed under the [GNU Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-## Installation
+## Executables and Installation
+The link for the executables can be found on the project's [page](https://paulomarruda.github.io/snek8)

+If you prefer, you can build the project from source:

 ### Linux